-We currently have a limited number of employees who are employed by our wholly-owned subsidiary, Myovant Sciences, Inc., and we rely on Roivant Sciences, Inc. to provide various administrative, research and development and other services.
+We currently have a limited number of employees who are employed by our wholly-owned subsidiary, Myovant Sciences, Inc. ("MSI"), and we rely on Roivant Sciences, Inc. ("RSI") and Roivant Sciences GmbH ("RSG") to provide various administrative, research and development and other services.

-As of September 30, 2016, we had no employees, and our wholly-owned subsidiary, Myovant Sciences, Inc., had eight employees.
-We rely on the administrative support and research and development services provided by our affiliate, Roivant Sciences, Inc., a wholly-owned subsidiary of Roivant Sciences Ltd. We and Myovant Sciences, Inc., have entered into a services agreement with Roivant Sciences, Inc. Personnel and support staff that provide services to us under this services agreement are not required to, and we do not expect that they will, have as their primary responsibility the management and administration of our business or act exclusively for us.
-Under this services agreement, Roivant Sciences, Inc. has the discretion to determine which of its employees will perform services under the agreement.
+As of December 31, 2016, we had no employees, and our wholly-owned subsidiary, Myovant Sciences, Inc., had twenty employees.
+We rely in part on the administrative support and research and development services provided by our affiliates, RSI and RSG, wholly-owned subsidiaries of RSL, pursuant to our Services Agreements with RSI and RSG.
+Personnel and support staff that provide services to us under the Services Agreements are not required to, and we do not expect that they will, have as their primary responsibility the management and administration of our business or act exclusively for us.
+Under the Services Agreements, RSI and RSG have the discretion to determine which of their employees will perform services under the agreement.

-Roivant Sciences, Inc. has limited financing and accounting and other resources.
-If Roivant Sciences, Inc. fails to perform its obligations in accordance with the terms of the services agreement, it could be difficult for us to operate our business.
-In addition, the termination of our relationship with Roivant Sciences, Inc. and any delay in appointing or finding a suitable replacement provider (if one exists) could make it difficult for us to operate our business.
-Any failure by Roivant Sciences, Inc. to effectively manage our administrative, research and development or other services could harm our business, financial condition and results of operations.
+RSI and RSG have limited financing and accounting and other resources.
+If RSI or RSG fail to perform their obligations in accordance with the terms of the Services Agreements, it could be difficult for us to operate our business.
+In addition, the termination of our relationship with RSI or RSG and any delay in appointing or finding a suitable replacement provider, if one exists, could make it difficult for us to operate our business.
+Any failure by RSI or RSG to effectively manage the portion of our administrative, research and development or other services could harm our business, financial condition and results of operations.